Palmchat: Breeding

 The breeding season is mainly from March to June.
-The birds build large, messy, communal nests of twigs in the crowns of palms (mainly royal palms Roystonea sp.).
+The birds build large, messy, communal nests of twigs in the crowns of palms (mainly Puerto Rico royal palms, Roystonea borinquena).
 Occasionally, in the absence of palms, other trees or even telephone poles may be used.
 The whole nesting structure may be up to 2 m across, containing up to 30 adjoining nests with their own separate chambers and entrances.
 The females lay clutches of 2-4 thickly spotted, grey-purple eggs.

 Food

-Palmchats feed on fruits and berries, including those of palms and of the Gumbo-limbo tree, as well as on flowers, especially those of epiphytic orchids.
+Palmchats feed on fruits and berries, including those of palms and of the gumbo-limbo tree, as well as on flowers, especially those of epiphytic orchids.

 Voice

 They are voluble and noisy birds, with a large repertoire of gurgling and cheeping sounds constantly used in their social behaviour.

 With their loud whistles, they are able to imitate the calls of hawks and kestrels which may be a surprise coming from their tiny bodies.
-They are typically classified as song birds, but hardly ever make a coherent song.
+They are typically classified as songbirds, but hardly ever make a coherent song.